leechris22/Multi-Agent-Movement/ReadMe.txt

 1) What are the weights of the three steering behaviors in your flocking model?

+Separation - 3
+Cohesion(Arrive) - 0.5
+Velocity Match- 1
-Pursue - 3
+Pursue - 2
 Face - 1
-Separation - 5
-Cohesion(Arrive) - 1.5
-Velocity Match- 1

 - The Boids follow the player using Pursue.
-- Pursue was set to 3 so that the Boids can keep up with the player.
+- Pursue was set to 2 so that the Boids can keep up with the player and emphasize the flocking behavior.
 - Face is the only behavior that affects orientation, so the weight is set to 1.
-- Separation is set to 5 to make the Boids more spread out.
+- Separation is set to 3 with a decay coefficient of 10 to make the Boids more spread out.
-- Cohesion is set to 1.5 to make the Boids look grouped.
+- Cohesion is set to 0.5 so that the velocity match is more effective.
-- Velocity Match is not too important, so the weight is 1.
 - Background is colored as a gradient to make the movement more clear.
-- Align was originally added so that the Boids had a similar orientation to its group, but that made the Boids turn unnatural.
+- Align was originally added so that the Boids had a similar orientation to its group, but that made the Boids turn unnaturally.

 ***Part 2***